pingcap/docs/br/backup-and-restore-faq.md

 The following is an internal test on a single node.
 The test results show that when you use the default configuration of v5.4.0 and v5.3.0 in the **full-speed backup** scenario, the impact of backup using BR on cluster performance is quite different.
 The detailed test results are as follows:

 - When BR uses the default configuration of v5.3.0, the QPS of write-only workload is reduced by 75%.
 - When BR uses the default configuration of v5.4.0, the QPS for the same workload is reduced by 25%.
-However, when this configuration is used, the speed of backup tasks using BR becomes correspondingly slower.
+However, when this configuration is used, the duration of backup tasks using BR becomes correspondingly longer.
 The time required is 1.7 times that of the v5.3.0 configuration.

 You can use either of the following solutions to manually control the impact of backup tasks on cluster performance.
 Note that these methods reduce the impact of backup tasks on the cluster, but they also reduce the speed of backup tasks.